 Is there a church service this year?
-A non-denominational church service will be held on Sunday at 10:00 a.m. at nearby Tiowakan Spiritual Center.
+A non-denominational church service is held on Sunday at 10:00 a.m. at nearby Tiowakan Spiritual Center.

 When is flag raising?
-Flag raising will be held at 9:00 a.m. on both Saturday and Sunday.
+Flag raising is held at 9:00 a.m. on both Saturday and Sunday.

 Why does each Grand Entry begin with a prayer?
 As is customary, all Dakota gatherings begin with a prayer to the Creator.

-Who are the youth introduced as royalty?
+What are royalty?
 Royalty are youths who have been selected competitively to represent a specific Wacipi.
 They usually serve a one-year term in which they travel to Wacipi's around the country representing their particular Wacipi.
 They represent all that is good in the youth of today.
-The SMSC Wacipi does not select royalty to represent the SMSC at other Wacipi.
+The SMSC selected royalty for the first time at a traditional Wacipi in January 2014.
+These four dancers (Brave, Junior Brave, Princess, and Junior Princess) represent the SMSC at other Wacipi’s.

 Why do we stand during prayers and honor songs?
 It is a sign of respect.
 If you are elderly or have a medical condition, it is fine for you to sit if you need to.
 During prayers, please show respect by refraining from talking or smoking and please remove your hat or cap.